 This year, resident youth hunters who participated in the regular big-game license drawings and met all application requirements but were unsuccessful in drawing anything will have first-shot at the Youth Encouragement Hunts.
-Those unsuccessful resident hunters will have 14 days to purchase one of the licenses offered.
+Those unsuccessful resident hunters will have offered.
 After 14 days, any remaining licenses will be offered to any eligible resident or nonresident youth hunter.